 This was the book that started my self-improvement journey as a writer and a reader.
 The word Ikigai means your “reason for being”.
 The book revolves around finding a purpose in your life and living a life that’s driven to fulfill your purpose with the simplest living secrets of the Japanese people.

-This book is a great choice for you to start your reading journey as it layouts the importance of a simple lifestyle that has kept Japanese people ‘alive’ even at old age.
+it is a great choice for you to start your reading journey as it layouts the importance of a simple lifestyle that has kept Japanese people ‘alive’ even in old age.

 2. Discover Your Destiny with the Monk Who Sold His Ferrari: The 7 Stages of Self-Awakening by Robin Sharma

 Written by one of the most renowned leaders and performance experts, this book is a tale of rebirth in the same lifetime.
 The book is based on an insightful conversation between a present lawyer and an ex-lawyer.
 The ex-attorney decides to leave his prospering law career that revolves around power, money, and position.